 To learn more, see E-File Options for Individuals or Electronic Filing Options for Business and Self-Employed Taxpayers.

-Yes, you can file an original 1040 series tax return electronically using any filing status.
+Yes, you can file an original Form 1040 series tax return electronically using any filing status.

 Filing your return electronically is faster, safer and more accurate than mailing your tax return because it's transmitted electronically to the IRS computer systems.